spotinst/help/src/docs/ocean/features/headroom.md

 Ocean continually checks for the cluster's unscheduled workloads (pods or tasks).
 If unscheduled workloads are found, Ocean simulates placing them on the existing infrastructure.

 Since Ocean has saved compute resources in advance (i.e., created headroom), the container orchestrator can instantly schedule unscheduled workloads for these nodes.
-Once the headroom has been used for scaling up workloads, Ocean will provision more infrastructure to balance the headroom amount in preparation for the next service scaling up.
+Once the headroom has been used to scale up workloads, Ocean will provide more infrastructure to balance the headroom amount in preparation for the next service scaling up.

 Headroom can be configured using one of two mechanisms: automatic or manual.